 This is fast turning out to be one of my favourite soups, especially now that I’ve included borlotti beans.
-And, even though this would be made during colder months it’s still freezing cold here right now.
-All the more reason for updating this particular post.
+And, even though this would be made during colder months, it’s still freezing cold here right now.
+All the more reason for updating this particular Mushroom and Pearl Barley Soup post.
 I’m still pondering over reheating the cooked pearl barley in olive oil and..well, that’s where the pondering comes in.
 I just can’t think of an ingredient to bring out the flavour of the barley for this.
 Of course, the mushrooms and beans do that to a certain extent.
-However, as I now want to serve the barley and beans separately – see horrendous photo below for explanation – I really would love to use something to enhance the barley.
 Is it simply butter rather than oil?
 I’ll have to wait and see.

 - 40g (1.41 oz) x pearl barley, well rinsed and soaked overnight